kryptokrona/kryptokrona-docs/docs/about/Background-and-History.md

 **Kryptokrona** was created as an answer to the Swedish Riksbank commission of the centralized digital currency **E-krona** to further impose their control over Swedens native currency.

-The digital asset, **Kryptokrona**, was created without a pre-mine and without and initial coin offering.
+The digital asset, **Kryptokrona**, was created without a pre-mine and without an initial coin offering to provide private trustless transactions.